Sebastian-Fitzner/image-size-export/README.md

 │                   pic-01--769_2x.jpg
 ```

-You will get the following output:
+You will get the following default output:

 ``` json
 [